 - Insert your card: The first step is typically to insert your card into the machine.
 You may have to stick it in all the way (the ATM will take the card and hold on to it), or you may just push the card until it stops and pull it back out.
 You can do this quickly; the machine reads your card instantly.
 Follow on-screen instructions if you’re not sure what to do.

 - Enter your personal identification number (PIN): To access your accounts, you’ll need to prove your identity by entering a PIN.
 Be sure to cover the keypad as you do this because you don’t want anyone to see your PIN.
 You can either cover your typing hand with your free hand or block the keypad with your body.
 Putting your hand in the way is best, in case a hidden camera is installed on the ATM.

 - Request a transaction: Once your identity is confirmed, proceed with your transaction.
 You’ll get a list of choices, such as a balance inquiry, cash withdrawal, or deposit.
 You can often complete multiple transactions in one session—for example, checking your balance and then withdrawing funds.
 Follow the on-screen instructions to choose the type of account and amount.

 - Watch for fees: Before your transaction is completed, the ATM should inform you of any fees related to your request.
 Decide if you want to pay those fees before you proceed, and keep in mind the ATM only shows one set of fees.
-Your bank might charge additional fees for using a “foreign” (not bank-owned or affiliated) ATM.
+Your bank might charge additional fees for using non-bank owned or affiliated ATMs.
 To dodge these fees, use an ATM that is part of your bank’s network.
-Credit union members can often use ATMs and branches at other credit unions for free.